2025 Legislative Session

 Earned Media

-We educated Colorado reporters, then met to preview the bill with every Capitol reporter before the legislative session and assure them we could arrange interviews with workers, labor leaders and economists.
+We educated Colorado reporters, then met to preview the bill with every Capitol reporter before the legislative session, assuring them we could arrange interviews with workers, labor leaders and economists.

 Design